liqueurdetoile/DotObjectArray/README.md

 - Easy to use data serializers and parsers

 ## Install
-### NPM Module
+### Module
-The ObjectArray class is provided as a NPM module
+The ObjectArray class is provided as a UMD module available on NPM.
 ```
 npm install dot-object-array
 ```